kahot/PacHerring_Temporal/README.md

 Unavailable files at any repositores are available upon request to kahot@hawaii.edu.
 Additional related analysis scripts may be available at https://github.com/kahot/PacHerring/

+Raw sequencing reads are available at the NCBI SRA (PRJNA972458).